 Tartar also cause the gum to recede and attacks the bone surrounding the teeth and their roots.
-As a result the teeth become loose and eventually fall out if left untreated.
-Other conditions such as abscesses and fistula can results from such infection.
+As a result the teeth become loose, painful and eventually fall out if left untreated.
+Other conditions such as abscesses and fistulae can result from such infection.

 A professional examination and assessment is the best way to determine if your pet has dental disease and in such case a dental treatment will be recommended.
-It is usually performed under general anaesthesia and consists initially in a detailed and professional charting of your pet’s mouth where all abnormal findings such as cavities, tartar, gingivitis and missing, damaged or fractured teeth are recorded.
-Then a manual and ultra-sonic scaling are performed to remove the plaque and tartar from the teeth including those difficult areas under the gums.
+It is usually performed under general anaesthesia and consists initially of a detailed and professional charting of your pet’s mouth where all abnormal findings such as cavities, tartar, gingivitis and missing, damaged or fractured teeth are recorded.
+Then a manual clean under the gums and an ultra-sonic scaling are performed to remove the plaque and tartar from the teeth.
 Finally the teeth are polished to leave them nice and smooth preventing further accumulation of plaque and tartar.
 If need be extractions will be performed and pain relief will be provided.

 To avoid complications and extensive fees early intervention is the key of the success.